zalora/styleguide/README.md

 [![Build Status](https://travis-ci.org/zalora/zalora-styleguide.svg)](https://travis-ci.org/zalora/zalora-styleguide)

-ZALORA HTML/CSS Style Guide
+ZALORA Style Guide
 ===========================

-##Overview

-This is for formatting and style rules for HTML and CSS.
-It aims at improving collaboration, code quality, and enabling supporting designer also.
-It applies to raw, working files that use HTML and CSS files.
+This is the ZALORA styleguide project.
+It collects and showcases everything design related to ensure brand consistency throughout the company

+## Tech

+This project uses Jekyll, Gulp, Sass and [Hologram](https://github.com/trulia/hologram)

+## Installation

+### Jekyll

+Jekyll is a static site generator written in ruby and we included a `Gemfile` to keep packages in order.

+This gets you up and running: ```bundle install```

+*If you don't have bundler installed, run:* ```gem install bundler``` first.

-##Naming conventions
+### Naming conventions
-####1.
-We follow BEM methodology, meaning Block, Element, and Modifier.
+#### 1. We follow BEM methodology, meaning Block, Element, and Modifier.

 ```
 .block {}